PeterCamilleri/fibonacci_rng/README.md

 @my_rng.spin(count)   # Spin the generator count times.
 @my_rng.spin          # Spin the generator once.
 ```

+Note: reseed is an alias of the srand method.
+The reseed method is preferred
+due to its clearer name.

 If more than one stream of numbers is required, it is best to use multiple
 instances of FibonacciRng objects rather than rely on one.
 This will help avoid